Religious brother: Religious brothers today

 The establishment of congregation of brothers started to boom during the 17th century such as the De La Salle Brothers.

 Since the Second Vatican Council (1962–1965) many brothers have moved toward professional and academic occupations, especially in the areas of nursing, education, peace, and justice.
 Brothers in communities with priests and seminarians often undertake advanced studies and enjoy equal standing with ordained members.
 Today, most brothers such as in the United States serve in some type of professional, technical, or academic ministry.
 Many serve as chaplains or teachers/faculty members at schools and universities run by their respective orders.
 In addition, most brothers undertake some studies in spirituality, religious studies, and theology.

 Today there are more opportunities than ever for brothers in the Church.
-Brothers can be members of congregations that are made up only of brothers or they may belong to so-called "mixed" communities that include seminarians and priests.
+Brothers can be members of congregations that are made up only of brothers or they may belong to "mixed" communities that include seminarians and priests.
 These congregations may be primarily contemplative or apostolic in nature; many try to balance both aspects of religious life.
 Brothers in the United States and elsewhere have access to an advanced education that is suited to their interests and talents.
 In mixed communities, brothers may collaborate with seminarians and priests or may minister independently of them.
 Brothers share equal status and rights with seminarians and priests in their communities with the exception that canon law currently requires that mixed communities elect an ordained minister as provincial; however, some dispensations to this rule have been granted.
 Brothers may be elected to provincial councils and other leadership positions.

-The most acceptable term currently for the brother's vocation is "religious brother", and the vocational title is "Brother," sometimes abbreviated as "Bro." or "Br."
+The most acceptable term currently for the brother's vocation is "religious brother", sometimes abbreviated as "Bro." or "Br."
 The generic use of the term "brother" to describe fraternal or spiritual relationships between men in communities can sometimes lead to confusion about what it means to be a "brother" (religious).
 According to canon law, brothers are neither "lay nor clerical" but instead belong to the religious state of life.
-Hence, the vocational title "brother" is generally not used by seminarians (other than in monastic or mendicant Orders) in order to avoid the impression that being a brother is a developmental phase of clerical formation.
+Hence, the vocational title "brother" is generally not used by seminarians (other than in monastic or mendicant orders) in order to avoid the impression that being a brother is a developmental phase of clerical formation.
 However, as equal members of the same community, both priests and brothers would consider themselves brothers in the fraternal, communal sense of the term.

-The term "lay brother" is considered offensive by some brothers since the word "lay" was once interpreted in this context to mean "illiterate" or "uneducated".
-However, in canon law it simply means "not clerical" or "not ordained".
+The term lay brother in canon law simply means "not clerical" or "not ordained".